by Andrea M. Darcy

 Or, is this a time to be brave, and to step towards personal growth?
 To risk rejection and perhaps by doing so gaining a stronger sense of self, a feeling of being connected to others, and a sense of freedom to create the life that feels right for you, personally.

 Would you like help in allowing yourself to be more emotionally vulnerable and connected to others?
 Harley Therapy connects you with experienced and friendly counsellors and therapists across the UK.
 Live elsewhere?
-Skype Therapy helps wherever you are.
+Online Therapy helps wherever you are.